awkwardengineer/time-blocker/3-project-plans/030-task-crud-ordering.md

 3. **Task State Management** ✅
    - Add checkbox/button to toggle task between `unchecked` and `checked` states ✅
    - Implement function to update task status in IndexedDB ✅
+   - Set `archivedAt` timestamp when archiving a task ✅
    - Display checked tasks with strikethrough styling ✅
    - Add archive button/action for checked tasks ✅
    - Implement function to change task status from `checked` to `archived` ✅